ansys/pystk/doc/source/api/ansys/stk/core/vgt/CalculationToolConditionSet.rst

 CalculationToolConditionSet
 ===========================

-.. py:class:: CalculationToolConditionSet
+.. py:class:: ansys.stk.core.vgt.CalculationToolConditionSet

-   Bases: py:obj:`~ICalculationToolConditionSet`, py:obj:`~IAnalysisWorkbenchComponent`
+   Bases: py:obj:`~ansys.stk.core.vgt.ICalculationToolConditionSet`, py:obj:`~ansys.stk.core.vgt.IAnalysisWorkbenchComponent`

    Condition set returns an array of non-dimensional metrics, one for each condition in the set; each metric is positive if corresponding condition is satisfied, negative if not satisfied and 0 if on boundary; this provides computational methods needed for...

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: CalculationToolConditionSet

 Overview
 --------